 So it’s good to have options for the cheapest ways to get there using miles and points!

 Here are my favorite cheap award tickets to Europe.
-If you don’t mind flying coach class, you could get there for as few as 25,000 miles round-trip!
+If you don’t mind flying coach, you could get there for as little as 26,000 miles round-trip!

 And remember, you don’t have to fly there and back on the same airline.